Friday, October 17, 2008

 2. I didn't think he had a prayer of winning.

-Yet in the past I have often supported candidates at all levels who were without any chance of winning, and I have always disapproved of people who chose their candidate on the basis of only one issue.
+Yet in the past I have often supported candidates at all levels who were without any hope of winning, and I have always disapproved of people who chose their candidate on the basis of only one issue.
 However, I was so alarmed by the prospect of a President Obama or a President Hillary that I backed Senator John McCain because he seemed the most electable.

 That has proven to be a mistake on my part.
 I no longer believe that McCain can win, and I'm not sure I care very much if I'm proven wrong.
 His campaign has simply reinforced all his negatives and diminished all that I hoped would be positive about him.